ssuryanarayanan/Qi-Docs/docs/Data.md

 *Parameters*

-- `streamId` -- id of the stream to search
+- `streamId` -- -- stream identifier for the request
-- `index` -- index value on which to search
+- `index` -- string representation of the index value at which to search

-This method is used by a client when data is specifically expected to reside at the index used.
+This method is used by a client when data is expected to reside at the exact index value specified.
-Returns event from the specified stream at the specified index.
-Throws exception if no event exists at index, or if the stream has no data.
+Returns an event from the specified stream at the specified index.
+Throws an exception if no event exists at index or if the stream has no data.

 #GetFirstValue
 ```